2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

 1. **Create the relevant `values.yaml` file/s under the appropriate cluster directory**

-   If the cluster will have multiple hubs, and chances are it will as there's a common 2i2c practice to always deploy a staging hub alongside a production one, then create two values.yaml files under the appropriate cluster directory.

-   - One file will hold the common hubs configuration and one will hold the specific hub configuration.

     ```bash
       export CLUSTER_NAME=cluster-name;
       export HUB_NAME=hub-name
       ```

+   - If the cluster has currently no hubs

+      but will have more than one (and chances are it will as this is a common 2i2c practice to always deploy a staging hub alongside a production one), then create two values.yaml files under the appropriate cluster directory.

+      - One file will hold the common hubs configuration and one will hold the specific hub configuration.

       - Make sure you are in the root of the infrastructure repository and run:

       ```bash
       touch ./config/clusters/$CLUSTER_NAME/$HUB_NAME.values.yaml;
       touch ./config/clusters/$CLUSTER_NAME/common.values.yaml
+      ```

+   - If you're adding a hub to an existing cluster with hubs on it then create only one hub to hold the specific hub configuration via

+      ```bash
+      touch ./config/clusters/$CLUSTER_NAME/$HUB_NAME.values.yaml
       ```

 1. **Determine the address of the storage server that a hub on this cluster should use to connect to it**